istio/istio.io/content/en/docs/setup/additional-setup/external-controlplane/index.md

 external control plane [deployment model](/docs/ops/deployment/deployment-models/#control-plane-models) enables mesh operators to install and manage mesh control planes on separate external clusters.
 This deployment model allows a clear separation between mesh operators and mesh admins.
-Istio mesh operators can run Istio control planes for mesh admins while mesh admins control the configuration of the control plane without worrying about installing or managing it.
+The mesh operators can install and manage the Istio control planes and the mesh admins control the mesh resources.

 {{< image width="75%"
     link="external-controlplane.svg"